If you’re in search of the best things to do in Dingle, you’ve landed in the right place.

 Interestingly enough, the summit of Mount Brandon is the highest point of the Dingle Peninsula.
 One for the hardy hikers among us.

-Next up is the Dingle Distillery – a favourite of local and visiting whiskey lovers.
-Those that enter can embark upon a tour of their fully functioning production facility.
+A favourite of local and visiting whiskey lovers, the Dingle Distillery offer a tour of their fully functioning production facility.

 You’ll get an introduction to the history of Irish whiskey and the rigorous distillation process in practice at the distillery.